 - Wet the coat with warm water.
 Don’t forget to wet the head as well, but be sure to avoid getting water in the Husky’s eyes or ears.
 Tilt her head in order to avoid this.
-Make sure to properly wet the coat, the undercoat needs a lot of water.
+Make sure to wet the coat properly, the undercoat needs a lot of water.

 - Apply the dog shampoo in circles against her wet coat.
-Give the coat a good wash, be persistent but don’t scrub too hard as to make your dog uncomfortable.
+Give the coat a good wash, be persistent but don’t scrub too hard.
+Don’t make your dog uncomfortable.

 - Rinse off the shampoo with the showerhead.
 Several rinses might be needed as the coat is very dense.
 Make sure to get as much of the soap out of the coat as possible.

 - Get some dry towels and start drying the coat.
 If your dog likes it, you can also use a blow dryer with cool air.
-Make sure to dry as much as you can, so it won’t get dirty the first time your dog sits on a dirty surface.
+Make sure to dry as much as possible, so it won’t get dirty the first time your dog sits on a dirty surface.